Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/reshade/downloading-and-installing.md

 ## Finishing Up

 Once the ReShade Installer completes, a confirmation screen will show up.
-Simply click the "Finish" button at the bottom right of the installer, then launch your game.
+Simply click the "Finish" button at the bottom right of the installer, then launch your game to check that ReShade is fully installed.

-Now that you are through the installer, launch your game and ensure that ReShade's banner appears on the top of your game.

 ![ReShade In-Game Banner](../docs/reshade/images/downloading-and-installing/rs_game_banner.webp)